fiuxxed/fiuxxed-autotyper/README.md

 ### Changed
 - now there will always be a method when using the math scanner

+### Added
+-

 ### What's next?

-- I'm gonna try to fix the lag that happens when dragging the window now but keeping it so it doesn't use the default microsoft edge title bar.
+- Fixing the lag that happens when dragging the window now **BUT** keeping it so it doesn't use the default microsoft edge title bar still.
+- Fixing run.bat always being weird.

 (will fix WAY more bugs very soon don't worry guys im aware of lots of them)